China SaaS

 China’s Artificial Intelligence Plan

-For more than a decade, the Chinese government has been working to push the Chinese manufacturing sector up the value chain.
+The Chinese government is constantly working to push Chinese manufacturing up the value chain.
 More recently, the push from the central government has become more formalized, resulting in the 2015 issuance of the State Council manufacturing modernization manifesto: Made in China 2025《中国制造2025》(State Council, July 7, 2015).
-Made in
+Made in China 2025 focuses less on the types

 China Online Gaming Lawyers